mnjstwins/alfred-backblaze/README.md

 Download and open [Backblaze.alfredworkflow](Backblaze.alfredworkflow) using [Alfred 2](http://www.alfredapp.com/).

+## Use

+Type the keyword 'bz' followed by either 'Pause' or 'Sync'.

 ## About

 This workflow simply rums '/Library/Backblaze.bzpkg/bztransmit -pausebackup' and '/Library/Backblaze.bzpkg/bztransmit -completesync' for pausing and initiating sync, respectively.